Complexity Growth, Butterfly Velocity and Black hole Thermodynamics: Introduction

 where $ \beta $ is the inverse of the temperature.
 The butterfly effect may be seen by a sudden decay after the scrambling time $ t_{*} $ which is defined as $ t_{*}=\frac{\beta}{2\pi}log S $, where $ S $ is the entropy of black hole,

-where $ v_{B} $ is the butterfly velocity and $ \lambda_{L} $ is the Lyapunov exponent.
+where $ v_{B} $ is the butterfly velocity which characterizes speed at which the perturbation grows and $ \lambda_{L} $ is the Lyapunov exponent.
 The Lyapunov exponent is, $ \lambda_{L}={2\pi}/{\beta} $, where $ \beta $ is the inverse of the Hawking temperature.
-Furthermore, the butterfly velocity should be identified by the velocity of shock wave when the perturbation spreads in the space which is obtained by plugging the shock wave ansatz in Kruskal coordinate in the equations of motion, where the energy momentum tensor is a shock source.
-Recently some work have been done on butterfly effect and it's different aspects \cite{Alishahiha:2016cjk,Qaemmaqami:2017bdn,Qaemmaqami:2017jxz,Blake:2016wvh,Blake:2016sud,Ling:2016ibq,Ling:2016wuy,Feng:2017wvc,Kim:2017dgz,Cai:2017ihd,Baggioli:2016pia,Baggioli:2017ojd,Patel:2017vfp,Blake:2017qgd,Qi:2017ttv,Ling:2017jik,Ahn:2017kvc,Jahnke:2017iwi,Giataganas:2017koz,Mokhtari:2017vyz,Huang:2017ohr,Li:2017nxh}.
-For example, in Ref. \cite{Feng:2017wvc}, authors found a universal formula for the butterfly velocities of planar black holes in the framework of Einstein's general relativity with respect to thermodynamical parameters such as the temperature, entropy and the thermodynamic volume conjugate to the pressure associated with the cosmological constant.\\
+Recently some works have been done on butterfly effect and it's different aspects \cite{Alishahiha:2016cjk,Qaemmaqami:2017bdn,Qaemmaqami:2017jxz,Feng:2017wvc,Jahnke:2017iwi,Giataganas:2017koz}.
+For example, in Ref. \cite{Feng:2017wvc}, authors found a universal formula for the butterfly velocities of planar black holes in the framework of Einstein's general relativity with respect to thermodynamical parameters such as the temperature, entropy and the volume conjugate to the pressure associated with the cosmological constant.\\

 Moreover, the upper bound of the complexity growth rate is limited by the product of entropy and temperature.
-Therefore, using the Smarr formula relating the black hole mass to other thermodynamic quantities, one will be able to exploit a specific relation between the action growth and butterfly velocity through the thermodynamical parameters.\\
+Therefore, using the Smarr formula relating the black hole mass to other thermodynamic quantities, we will be able to exploit a specific relation between the action growth and butterfly velocity through the thermodynamical parameters.\\